2025 F1 Sim Racing World Championship

-The 2025 Formula One Sim Racing World Championship was an esports competition for Formula One which was the eighth season of the Formula One Esports Series and the second in the series to be named as the "Formula One Sim Racing Championship."
+The 2025 Formula One Sim Racing World Championship was an esports competition for Formula One which was the eighth season of the Formula One Esports Series and the second in the series to be named as the "Formula One Sim Racing World Championship."
 It was held on Formula One's official 2024 game, featuring all ten teams from the real-life sport.
 The championship started on 14 January 2025 and ended on 27 March 2025.

 Frederik Rasmussen of Oracle Red Bull Sim Racing entered the year as the defending World Driver's Champion, while Scuderia Ferrari Esports were the defending World Constructors' Champions.
 Red Bull would take back the Constructors' Champions crown for this season, with their newly recruited Jarno Opmeer winning his record third championship in F1 Esports history.
 Ismael Fahssi would come up second to Opmeer, while Bari Broumand finished third.
-This was also the last season for inaugural champion Brendon Leigh, who announced his retirement from sim racing prior to the beginning of the season.